ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_implement_uz_on_k26_kits/how_to_implement_uz_on_k26_kits.rst

     * Control the Debug Configuration - Application and Target Setup.
     * Debug Configuration - Application → Make sure the psu_cortexa53_0 for FreeRTOS and psu_cortexr5_0 for Baremetal are activated.
-    * Debug Configuration - Target Setup → Check the Bitsream file for KR260.
+    * Debug Configuration - Target Setup → Check the Bitsream file for K26 board.
 It should use newly generated bitsream, not Ultrazohm file.

 #.
 Check out the Vitis Serial Terminal output, and Open the JavaScope to see lifecheck signal.